-The two most common forms are the SCS and SCSp.
+The two most common forms are the SCS and the SCSp.
 Both can be established through a partnership agreement or through a notarial deed.
-There must be at least one general partner and one limited partner, with no maximum amount of partners.
+There must be at least one general partner and one limited partner.
+There is no limitation on the number of partners.
 A general partner has unlimited, joint, and several liability for all the partnership's obligations.
-A limited partner is in principle only liable up to the amounts pledged as contribution to the partnership.
+A limited partner is in principle only liable up to the amounts pledged as a contribution to the partnership.
 The difference between the two forms of partnership is that an SCS has legal personality while an SCSp does not.
-An SCSp is, in particular, commonly used in the private equity and alternative investment sectors.
+An SCSp is commonly used in the private equity and alternative investment fund sectors.

-Subject to the reverse hybrid rules, an SCS and SCSp are considered tax transparent entities.
+Subject to the so-called reverse hybrid rules, an SCS and SCSp are considered tax transparent entities.
 The partners of the partnership are considered to (indirectly) hold the assets of the partnership, and taxation should occur at the level of the partners, irrespective of whether the partnership distributes income.

-If a partnership is engaged in, or deemed to be engaged in a commercial activity (in Luxembourg), Luxembourg MBT is levied at the level of the partnership.
+If a partnership is engaged in, or deemed to be engaged in, a commercial activity (in Luxembourg), Luxembourg MBT is levied at the level of the partnership.